-Following your consent, we may disclose your personal and sensitive information to the appointed service providers where this information will assist with processing your insurance application and any changes you seek to make to it.
+Following your consent, your personal and sensitive information will be disclosed to our appointed service providers where this information will assist with processing your insurance application and any changes you seek to make to it.
 You can also request that we disclose information to another person on your behalf, including your financial adviser, solicitor, accountant, executor, administrator, trustee, guardian or attorney.

-We will take reasonable steps to ensure that these third parties are also bound by the Privacy Act confidentiality and non-disclosure principles, and are prohibited from using your personal information for any other purpose than those described in this privacy policy.
+We will take reasonable steps to ensure that these third parties are also bound by our Privacy Act confidentiality and non-disclosure principles, and are prohibited from using your personal information for any other purpose than those described in our privacy policy.
 However, we will not accept responsibility for the unauthorised use of personal information by third parties.